package-operator/package-operator/docs/api-reference.md

 ### ObjectTemplate

 ObjectTemplate contain a go template of a Kubernetes manifest.
 This manifest is then templated with the sources provided in the .Spec.Sources.
-The sources can only come from objects within the same nampespace as the ObjectTemplate.
+The sources can only come from objects within the same namespace as the ObjectTemplate.